4ToolMaker/DataScience/Projects/GenderClassifier/README.md

 ## Overview

 Building a gender classifier using the sci-kit learn library.
-We will be using a made up dataset.
+Created a made up dataset.

 ## Steps